 Calcutta is known for the grand, pompous Durga Pooja that happens during the time of Navratri.
-Not only is the festival known for the goddess Kali’s victory over the demon Mahishasur, it is also known for the unusual custom of where they get the clay or ‘mitti’ used to make the goddess’s idol from.
+Not only is the festival known for the goddess Kali’s victory over the demon Mahishasur, but it is also known for the unusual custom of where they get the clay or ‘mitti’ used to make the goddess’s idol from.

 For those of you who might not know this, a portion of the clay or ‘mitti’ that is used to make an idol of Kali Ma comes from the red light brothel areas on the outskirts of Calcutta which is termed as ‘nishiddho pallis’ or restricted areas.
 The priests and the craftsmen go to these brothels and beg for the soil outside the homes of these prostitute women.
 The sect that was socially excluded from daily life suddenly becomes the most important one during the time of Navratri.
 Hypocrisy?
 Welcome to ‘Incredible India‘.